Doctor9R/SubdomainF/README.md

 ## Description

-SubdomainF is a bash script designed for hunting subdomains.
+SubdomainF is a bash script designed for hunting subdomains. <br>
-It is a tool used for reconnaissance and discovering subdomains, checks if they are "alive", takes a screenshot of every alive subdomain, and checks the subdomain's IP addresses.
+It is a tool used for reconnaissance and discovering subdomains, checks if they are "alive", takes a screenshot of every alive subdomain, and checks the subdomain's IP addresses. <br>
-The script utilizes various techniques and tools to gather information and expand the scope of a target domain's subdomain list.
+The script utilizes various techniques and tools to gather information and expand the scope of a target domain's subdomain list.<br>
 The script can be Active/passive depending on the user's choice.

 ### Installing